practicingruby/practicing-ruby-paid/posts/v7/002-http-server.md

 ## A (very) brief introduction to HTTP

 We all use web applications on a daily basis and many of us build them for a living, but much of our work is done far above the HTTP level.
-This is a good thing when it comes to writing web applications, but when it comes to building a web server, we're going to need to come down from the clouds a little bit.

-What we need to understand is what actually happens at the protocol level when someone clicks a link to `http://example.com/file.txt` in their web browser.
-The following steps roughly outline that process:
+Today, we'll need come down from the clouds a bit to exlore what actually happens at the protocol level when someone clicks a link to `http://example.com/file.txt` in their web browser.

+The following steps roughly cover the typical HTTP request/response lifecycle:

 1) The browser issues an HTTP request by opening a TCP socket connection to `example.com` on port 80.
 The server accepts the connection which opens a